xapian/xapian/xapian-core/docs/overview.rst

 Examples
 --------

-Extensively documented examples of simple usage of the Xapian API for creating databases and then for searching through them are given in the `QuickStart <quickstart.html>`_ tutorial.

-Further examples of usage of Xapian are available in the examples subdirectory of xapian-core.
+Examples of usage of Xapian are available in the examples subdirectory of xapian-core.